cispa/CacheWarp/kernel-patch/README.md

 `intr_interception()` contains the code to interact with the controller in user-space.
 On SEV-ES, the attacker can track the changes of guest register state (by reading the ciphertext of VMSA) for each instruction within each page (by reading the error_info in NPF_handler).
 The attacker can debug locally via e.g., GDB to observe a special sequence to locate the target to drop.
+(Why is dynamically debug needed?
+E.g., `xor esi, esi` does not modify esi if esi was `0`.)
 On SEV-SNP, the register changes is not available anymore.
-More info please see in the paper.
+Please see the paper for more information.

 `npf_interception` contains the code to set APIC timer for the next timer interrupt.